astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 that is at rest with respect to the muons, there is no time dilation -- the one microsecond is the measured time interval.
 If the Earth is coming at the muon at 98.8% the speed of light, and is to reach the muon across 1920 m in one microsecond, the numbers don't add up.
+Even at exactly the speed of light, it would take more than six microseconds to travel 1920 m!
 But one of our postulates is that observers in both reference frames have to agree on what happens.
-The second event **has** to happen in both reference frames.
+The second event, the muon reaching the Earth, **has** to happen in both reference frames.

 The only available parameter we can change, if the time and the speed are set, is the distance.
 The vertical distance between the top of